 The center will serve to ease anxiety for patients who often have multiple appointments scheduled in the same day and spend hours receiving treatment, Merrill said.
 Family members accompanying them to treatments also will benefit from a planned resource library, support space and Wellspring boutique selling durable medical equipment, he said.

-It will help patients already experiencing a highly exhaustive time in their lives, said Eliza Russell, 25, who received chemotherapy and radiation treatments in Winchester after learning she had stage four breast cancer three years ago in December.
+It will help patients already experiencing a highly exhaustive time in their lives, said Eliza Russell, 25, who received chemotherapy and radiation treatments in Winchester after learning she had stage 2B breast cancer three years ago in December.

 Russell, of Martinsburg, West Virginia, had surgery in Winchester for a double mastectomy, port placement and expanders.
 In May 2013, she had reconstructive surgery for breast implants in Washington, D.C., though she said the medical center has a surgeon, too.